chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

     - the *`probabilities`* layer which corresponds to the direct probability (between 0 and 1) of a pixel to belong to the structure of interest.
 This layer is disabled by default, to enable it click on its eye icon in the layer list.
     - the *`segmented probabilities`* layer which corresponds to a binary image obtained from the probability image normed and thresholded according to a value manually defined with the *`Probability threshold`* slider: <img src="https://user-images.githubusercontent.com/49953723/193262730-6998c8a5-92f1-4ff1-bbf5-6972a373afd2.PNG" width="80px"/>.

->Remark: If the output is not perfect, you have two possibilities to improve the result:
+>If the output is not perfect, you have two possibilities to improve the result:
 >1.
 Add some tags with the paint brush to take in consideration unintersting structures or add information in critical areas of your structure of interest (such as in thin sections).
 Then, run the training and inference process again. /!\ This will overwrite all previous segmentation data.
 >2.
 Export your segmentation data and re-open it with the *Manual Annotation and Correction* mode of Hesperos to manually erase or add annotations.
 {: .prompt-tip }